xenforo-ltd/docs/docs/lets-build-an-add-on.md

 We talked a little bit already about the Setup class.
 We're going to be breaking the install, upgrade and uninstall processes into separate steps.

 Let's start by importing some useful Schema classes.
-If you want to learn more about them, you can refer to the [Managing the Schema section.](../managing-the-schema/).
+If you want to learn more about them, you can refer to the [Managing the Schema section](../managing-the-schema/).
-Just after the last `use` declaration, add the following:
+Just after the last `use` declaration, add the following lines:

 ```php
 use XF\Db\Schema\Alter;
 use XF\Db\Schema\Create;
 ```

 The StepRunner traits here are going to handle the process of cycling through all of the available steps, so all we have to do is start creating those steps.
-We'll start by adding some code to create a new column in the `xf_forum` table:
+We'll begin by adding some code to create a new column in the `xf_forum` table:

 ```php
 <?php